Cyp9715/Azure-CognitiveServices-example/README.md

 Press the Speech field and then press any key to enter the key.
 The Off field is the same.

-※ As it uses a global hook
+※ it use a global hook.

 1) How to use Speech key?
 After setting the Speech key, click where you can enter such as Notepad.exe, Browser.exe,